MichaelPujos/A03/README.md

 # A03
 ### PART 1: Directions on Using Webstorm
-  1. Go to the [Jetbrains] (https://www.jetbrains.com/webstorm/) website</li>
+  1. Go to the [Jetbrains] (https://www.jetbrains.com/webstorm/) website
-  2. Go to the Education tab on the top and go to Free Educational Licenses</li>
+  2. Go to the Education tab on the top and go to Free Educational Licenses
-  3. Scroll until you find the Apply Now tab to sign up for student/teacher access to WebStorm</li>
+  3. Scroll until you find the Apply Now tab to sign up for student/teacher access to WebStorm

 ### PART 2: Glossary to include these terms in a bulleted list.
 <ul>